Currency of Ecuador: History

 A government decree of October 9, 1925, authorized a central bank, and on June 23, 1926, President Isidro Ayora created the Caja Central de Emisión y Amortización (central office for note issue and withdrawal) in anticipation of the central bank.
-Its main task was to assume control of the notes and metallic reserves of the six private banks of issue, and to withdraw their notes in exchange for notes of its own.
+Its main task was to assume control of the notes and metallic reserves of the six private banks of issue and to withdraw their notes in exchange for notes of its own.
 Caja began exchanging private banknotes for notes of its own in December 1926, continuing its operations until August 12, 1927.

 The Kemmerer Financial Mission (Comisión de Expertos Financieros) arrived in 1926, and its report was the basis for the monetary reform of March 4, 1927, which created El Banco Central del Ecuador and put the sucre on the gold exchange standard, with devaluation (58.8%) to 300.933 mg Au (equivalent to US$0.20).
-The new cóndor was 8.35925 g 900 fine, valued at 25 sucres (equivalent to the US half eagle).
+The new cóndor weighed 8.35925 grams, had a fineness of 900, and was valued at 25 sucres (equivalent to the U.S. half eagle).
 Banco Central's statutes were approved June 3, it was formally inaugurated August 10, and it began operations October 1.
 Ecuadorian gold was recoined at Birmingham, silver at Philadelphia.

 Paper

 Private banknotes ceased to circulate after 1927.

-Caja Central de Emisión y Amortización overprinted certain private banknotes of 1, 2, 5, and 10 sucres with its own name, domiciled them Quito, and put them into circulation in December 1926.
+Caja Central de Emisión y Amortización overprinted certain private banknotes of 1, 2, 5, and 10 sucres with its own name, domiciled them in Quito, and put them into circulation in December 1926.
 This was a provisional series to prepare for a central bank of issue.

-El Banco Central del Ecuador, Sociedad Anonima released notes for 5, 10, 20, 50, and 100 sucres in 1928.
+The Central Bank of Ecuador released notes for 5, 10, 20, 50, and 100 sucres in 1928.
 These notes had a gold redemption clause, e.g., “Pagará al portador á la vista CINCO SUCRES en oro ó giros oro” (promises to pay the bearer at sight FIVE SUCRES in gold or gold exchange).
 The gold clause was retained on Banco Central's notes until 1939.